Jonathan0823/library-management-ci/README.md

 # 📚 Library Management System - CodeIgniter 4

 This is a **full-stack web application** built with **CodeIgniter 4**, starting with a RESTful API backend to manage data for a library system.
+It includes models, controllers, and migrations for managing books, authors, publishers, members, and borrow transactions.
+The project is designed to be modular and scalable, with a focus on clean architecture and best practices.
+This project uses AJAX for frontend interactions, allowing for a responsive user interface. and Datatables for displaying data.

 ---